-- C. The support coordinator is responsible to monitor service utilization for each participant under their care.
+- A. The PCSP is the mechanism through which all necessary Waiver services (as determined during the initial and ongoing comprehensive needs assessment process) are detailed in terms of the amount, frequency and duration of the intervention to be provided to meet identified objectives. - B. The amount, frequency and duration of each service listed within the PCSP is intended to provide a budget estimate of the services required to meet the assessed needs of each participant over the course of a plan year.
+Utah Medicaid recognizes that a participant's needs may change periodically due to temporary or permanent conditions which may require changes to the annual PCSP budget. - C. The support coordinator is responsible to monitor service utilization for each participant under their care.
 When the support coordinator determines that a participant may require an increase in services, a request for additional services (RAS) must be submitted to DSPD for approval. - D. The annual PCSP budget is the sum of all approved services within the PCSP including additional services authorized through an approved RAS that are added to the PSCP over the entire plan year.
 In this way, Utah Medicaid applies an annualized aggregate to the PCSP budget. - E. Services may not exceed the amount allotted through the annual PCSP budget.
-Billing in excess of the annual PCSP budget will be subject to a recovery of funds.
+Billing in excess of the annual PCSP budget will be subject to a recovery of funds.,

-4-3 Support Coordination Encounters
+5-3 Support Coordination Encounters

-While quarterly face to face visits is the standard, the support coordinator has the discretion to conduct face to face visits with the client more frequently than quarterly.
-In all cases, frequency will be dependent on the assessed needs of the client and will not exceed 90 days without a face to face visit.

-A. Support Coordinators will visit individuals receiving residential supports no less than once every 30 days or at a rate directed by the DSPD program manager.
+- A. While quarterly face to face visits is the standard, the support coordinator has the discretion to conduct face to face visits with the client more frequently than quarterly.
+In all cases frequency will be dependent on the assessed needs of the client and will not exceed 90 days without a face to face visit. - B. Support Coordinators will visit individuals receiving residential supports no less than once every 30 days or at a rate directed by the DSPD program manager.
 Such visits shall occur in the person's place of residence at least once every 60 days.
 However, no more than two of these visits during each plan year may occur at other naturally-occurring settings within the participant's community provided that the support being offered to the participant during those visits shall be rendered by staff of the residential care provider.